 For my eleventh assignment for How to Make (Almost) Anything, I learned how to design an Android app on AppInventor that I plan to use for my final project.
-The goal is to be able to control a set of LEDs embedded inside a silicone mold that will be embedded in a a thick and thin textile shell for my LED shoe final project.
+The goal is to be able to control a set of LEDs embedded inside a thick and thin textile shell--based on the pressure sensed from a force pad embedded inside a ball of foot pad--for my LED shoe final project.

 I started off by checking in with Natalie, our friendly App Inventor inventor and liaison, who took me through a tutorial of App Inventor.